 Living in the UK

 Kingston is a very popular town for students, but there are many distractions.
 It is important that you ensure that you have enough sleep and stay healthy to make the most of your time studying here; living away from family and friends for a long time can be difficult and students can feel ‘homesick’.
-Student Services in G75 and your tutors are here to help you.
+Student Services and your tutors are here to help you.

 You should register with a Doctor/GP (General Practitioner) as soon after you have enrolled.
 Do not wait to become ill to register.
 The International Office will provide you with a supporting letter to register with your GP as a National Health Service (NHS) patient if you request this.
 You might like to use this website link for further information on Registering with a GP